 Overall, both of these irons are super solid and I don’t think you can go wrong with either of them.
 I think it’ll all come down to how much you have to spend and how often you’ll be using them (casual golfer or every week).

-If you have the money to spend and plan on using them a lot then you might want to consider the Cleveland UHX irons (See on Amazon).
+If you have the money to spend and plan on using them a lot then you might want to consider the Cleveland UHX irons (No products found.).
 They have a good amount offset on them so they might not be best for lower handicap players but everything else was super solid.
 They’re around $200 more than the CBX irons but the longer irons were a bit more consistent for me.

-If you’re just an average player who doesn’t want to spend a fortune and you don’t care about the slightly better consistency in the longer irons, go with the Cleveland CBX irons (See on Amazon).
+If you’re just an average player who doesn’t want to spend a fortune and you don’t care about the slightly better consistency in the longer irons, go with the Cleveland CBX irons (No products found.).
 They were pretty much the same in every other category and are one of my favorite irons to hit.
 They’re forgiving, long, and have a solid feel to them.
 The choice is really up to you but the best thing to do would be trying them out for yourself.
 Everyone is different and everyone will have a different opinion.

 Let me know your thoughts and any questions you have.
 Like this article?
 Feel free to give it a share!